Life Settlements

 Once you make your decision, Settlement Benefits Association is ready to help.
 We’ll handle your case with care and attention to detail, making sure you understand the potential benefits and risks of your contract clearly.

 We take our fiduciary responsibility seriously, keeping your information private and staying up to date on our licensing for your comfort.
-When you need life settlement services, let the professional brokers on our team manage your policy.
+When you need life settlement services, let the professionals on our team manage your policy.
 We offer free evaluations so you can see what your policy is worth at any time.

 To get started with your appraisal, fill out our online form or contact us at 561-963-5101.
 You can also use our on-site calculator to see what we can get for your policy free of charge.